budostylz/e15/Independent-Study/README.md

-### We will need to create our `node_modules` to install our dependencies.
+### We will need to create `node_modules` to install our dependencies.
 Run this command in your terminal.

 ```ubuntu
     npm install